Please follow public health directives to protect yourself and your family from COVID-19.

 - We offer the same level of emergency medical care as before.

 - Do not neglect your health.
 If you are worried about your condition, please come to the Emergency.

-- All persons arriving will be verbally screened through a questionnaire.
+- All persons (patients and support persons) arriving will be verbally screened through a questionnaire.

 - Only one parent can accompany a sick child (aged under 18) coming to the Emergency for care.